-Consideration Regarding EMBAs
+Considerations Regarding Defining EMBAs

 It should be noted that exceedance of threshold does not infer adverse effects would occur.
 This has been understood by NOPSEMA (2019) and others.
 If a threshold is very conservative, use of the EMBA delineation would not focus monitoring on locations where there is a potentially high risk of consequences.
-Near the outer bounds of an EMBA, defined by an entrained oil threshold of 10 ppb (as recommended by NOPSEMA 2019), there is a very low probability of concentrations exceeding 10 ppb, the exposure durations are typically minutes to a few hours, and the oil is highly weathered (and so less toxic).
+Near the outer bounds of an EMBA, defined by an entrained oil threshold of 10 ppb (as recommended by NOPSEMA 2019), there is a very low probability of concentrations exceeding 10 ppb, the exposure durations are typically minutes to a few hours, and the oil is highly weathered (and so less or not toxic).
 Thus, a more realistic threshold would be appropriate, and it need not be protective of every single individual organism that might possibly encounter one droplet of entrained oil, regardless of likelihood or its ability to cause any adverse effect.

 Monitoring should focus on locations most at risk of consequences, as opposed to those with marginal, if any, risk of consequences.
-Such locations include near the release site, in shallow waters, in sensitive habitats, and in areas where there are species with protection status.
-Monitoring to measure any change is challenging even for very large spills due to natural variability and the large volumes of oceanic waters needing to be sampled.
+Such locations include near the release site, in shallow waters where oil could accumulate, in sensitive habitats, and in areas where there are species with protection status.
+Monitoring to measure any change is challenging even for very large spills due to natural variability and the large volumes of oceanic waters needing to be sampled (as noted by Fodrie et al. 2014, Hook 2020, and other authors).
 Sampling effort, experimental design and analytical chemistry capabilities need to be carefully considered, otherwise resources would be wasted.
-Thus, even higher thresholds than those recommended here could be used to identify areas where monitoring would be appropriate and successful in detecting change or effects.
+Monitoring areas where exposures are ephemeral would be difficult if not infeasible, and unlikely to detect effects.
+Thus, even higher thresholds than those recommended here could be used to identify areas where monitoring would be appropriate and potentially successful in detecting change or effects.